userRPR/Indirect-Syscall-Shellcode-Injector/README.md

 # Indirect-Syscall-Shellcode-Injector
-Shellcode injector using indirect syscalls, with dynamic SSN and syscall address resolution.
+Shellcode injector using indirect syscalls.

-Created this for learning purposes, next step is to either encode shellcode and add decode function or use custom shellcode to enhance AV evasion.
+Created this for learning purposes, my next step is to either encode shellcode and add decode function or use custom shellcode to enhance AV evasion.

-Some resources that I used that were very helpful:
-- Theory and the technique to dynamically resolve SSN and syscall address: https://redops.at/en/blog/direct-syscalls-vs-indirect-syscalls
+# Disclaimers

-Disclaimer: to be used for lawful security testing or educational purposes only.
+To be used for lawful security testing or educational purposes only.

+# Resources/Credits
+- https://redops.at/en/blog/direct-syscalls-vs-indirect-syscalls (helped with learning how to dynamically resolve SSNs and syscall addresses)